 Data recently released by the National Travel and Tourism Office (NTTO) show that in February 2022:

-View interactive data visualization of these statistics?
-Please visit our ADIS/I-94 Visitor Arrivals Monitors (Country of Residence) and (Country of Citizenship) and our I-92/APIS International Air Passenger Monitor for a more comprehensive and customizable experience!
+Interested in an interactive data visualization of these statistics?
+Please visit our I-92/APIS International Air Passenger Monitor for a more comprehensive and customizable experience!

 The APIS/I-92 Program provides information on non-stop international air traffic between the United States and other countries.
 The data has been collected from the Department of Homeland Security – Customs and Border Protection’s Advance Passenger Information System (APIS) since July 2010.
 The APIS based “I-92” system provides air traffic data on the following parameters: number of passengers, by country, airport, scheduled or chartered, U.S. Flag, foreign flag, citizens and non-citizens.
 Visit the APIS/I-92 Data Program home page for more information on airline travel to and from the United States.

 Keep up-to-date on the travel and tourism industry by visiting TI News.